h0gm4n/distr-systems-d-chat/README.md

 ## 4. Local testing

-In client/chat_client.py, assign the CLUSTER_URL with the local URL commented above the AWS URL and run:
+In client/chat_client.py, assign the CLUSTER_URL with the local URL commented above the AWS URL and from the root of the project, run:

 ```bash
 python3 server/node.py --id node0 --http-port 9000 --raft-port 10000 --peers ""
 ```

-In any number of other terminals, run:
+In any number of other terminals, from the root of the project, run:

 ```bash
 python client/chat_client.py